Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Main results

-Although this construction results in a multi-graph rather than a \emph{simple graph}\footnote{One with no self nor multi edges.}, as shown in \cite{janson2009probability}, this is not a problem because under the (CA) there is asymptotically a probability bounded away from 0 of obtaining a simple graph.
-This means that any event that has been showed to hold w.h.p. for $G \sim \mbox{CM}_n(\bar d^{(n)})$, can be automatically showed to hold w.h.p. for the construction conditioned to result in a simple graph.
+Although this construction results in a multigraph rather than a \emph{simple graph}\footnote{One with no self nor multiedges.}, as showed in \cite{janson2009probability}, because under the (CA) there is asymptotically a probability bounded away from 0 of obtaining a simple graph.
+This means that any event that has been shown to hold w.h.p. for $G \sim \mbox{CM}_n(\bar d^{(n)})$, can be automatically showed to hold w.h.p. for the construction conditioned to result in a simple graph.

-Another important feature of the model is that its largest connected component asymptotically contains a positive proportion of the vertices of the graph iff $\nu := \mathbb{E}(D(D-1))/\mathbb{E}(D) > 1$ \cite{molloy1998size,janson2009new}.
+Another important feature of the model is that its largest connected component asymptotically contains a positive proportion of the vertices of the graph iff $\nu := \mathbb{E}(D(D-1))/\mathbb{E}(D) > 1$ \cite{molloy1998size,janson2009new} (this quantity will be referred as the \emph{criticality parameter} of the graph).
 When this condition holds, we will say that the graph is \emph{supercritical}; and when it does not, that it is \emph{subcritical}.

 We can now state a sufficient condition for the degree-greedy algorithm to find w.h.p. an independent set that asymptotically contains the same proportion of vertices as a maximum one: